 The notifications should be before the start of the placement or within 5 working days.

-It will necessary for the social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to them or in the area where they are placed.
+It will be necessary for the home or the child's social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to him or her (which is preferable) or in the area where they are placed.

 The notification must include:

 - Details of the assessment of the child's needs and the reasons why the placement is the most suitable for responding to these; and

 - A copy of the child's care plan (unless already provided in the case of a Placement at a Distance).

 3.1 Support and Monitoring of Placements